n8n-io/n8n-docs/docs/nodes/creating-nodes/node-dev-cli.md

 # Using the Node Dev CLI

+Using the Node Dev CLI makes sense if you do not want to ever share the node that you create.
+For example, for internal systems or something very specific to your internal tooling.
+Also, the CLI only works if there are no additional dependencies required by the node as it does not support installing additional node modules.

+If that is not the case, it is best to do follow the [creating your first node](create-node.md) tutorial or create your own custom node-package.

 ## Create the first basic node

  1. Install the n8n-node-dev CLI: `npm install -g n8n-node-dev`